 Sometimes small changes have a big impact on conversion rates, but it is more likely that testing something big will have a more noticeable effect.
-Focusing your tests around areas of your site that visitors consider important are more likely to have a big impact on conversion rate than testing very small modifications on niche pages.
+Focusing your tests around areas of your site or application that visitors consider important are more likely to have a big impact on conversion rate than testing very small modifications on niche pages.

 Focus on micro-conversions